 What is Neuro Linguistic Programming?
-NLP Techniques.

-This in turn leads to a number of techniques, so that what is learned can be repeated and passed on to others.
+From this modelling comes a number of techniques, so that what is learned can be repeated and passed on to others.

 Why is Neuro Linguistic Programming so useful?